 - Reduce fluid intake at night.

-- Sip your fluids at night rather than take in large amounts.
+- Sip your fluids at night.
 The rate that fluid moves from your gut to your cells by your fluid filtrates aka gut, bladder, and kidney depend on volume and rate.
 If you gulp down a bunch of fluids you will excrete them more quickly than sipping.
-During the day consume fluid at the rate you enjoy, sipping or gulping.
+During the day consume fresh water.
 In the evening sip on some fluids like herbal tea.

 How much water do you need during exercise?

 Hydration prior to exercise?
-The standard recommendation of 8 ounces per hour first 10 hours of waking will establish a good baseline of hydration prior to exercise.
+Hydrating well in the earlier hours of the day as usual will establish a good baseline of hydration prior to exercise.

 Researchers have recently figured out a way to estimate hydration during exercise.
 Because the skins hydration correlates to that of the entire body, a new wearable sweat chip that can estimate hydration status and send it to your smartphone is being used for athletes.